The-Apple-King/Projects/README.md

 Navigate to http://127.0.0.1:8081/schedule.html and you should see a page to schedule the trips.

 *Note: 8081 will depends on what port you used.
 If you use port 8082, then it will be http://127.0.0.1:8082 instead.*

+# Project Description

+The goal of the project is to visually simulate entities and relationships with the front-end consisting of javascript and the back-end implemented using C++.
+The simulation is presented on a visual graph and map which is correlated to the campus of the University of Minnesota.
+Within this simulation, the user is able to see the collection of entities along with their actions towards other entities and the environment.
+The scope of the entitiy relationships implemented are within a food delivery system as well as a uber-styled transportation system.

 # Simulation